aws-solutions/media-exchange-on-aws/README.md

 ### Install

-#### (Option 1) Install with AWS SAM CLI

-The easiest install path is to use the included Makefile.
-This method utilizes [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) to package and install the included CloudFormation templates.
-If you do not have AWS SAM CLI installed, you can follow the alternative UI based install process described in the next section.

-* Initialize a shell with the necessary credentials to deploy to MediaExchange account.
-You can do this by adding AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY and AWS_SESSION_TOKEN as environment variables or by selecting the appropriate profile by adding AWS_PROFILE environment variable.
-* At the command prompt type `make install`
-* Once complete, it will print out a ConsoleUrl to launch ServiceCatalog portfolio manager.
-Please note that URL as you will be using that URL to add publishers and subscribers in the next step.

-#### (Option 2) UI based Install with AWS console

 * Login into MediaExchange account and navigate to S3.
 * You will need to use a S3 Bucket for storing the packaged CloudFormation templates.
 Please create a bucket if needed.
 Make sure to select a region where you are planning to deploy MediaExchange.
 * Create a folder structure for media-exchange-on-aws/v1.0.0/.
-* Copy the template files (.yaml) under media-exchange-base/deployment/ to this folder.
+* Copy all the template files (.yaml) under deployment into this folder.
 * Navigate to services > CloudFormation.
 Note the region on the top right corner.
   1. Click on Create Stack.
   1. Select "Template is Ready" (default option) in prepare template section and select "Upload a template file" in the specify template section.
-  1. Click "choose file" to select servicecatalog.yaml from media-exchange-base/deployment/ folder.
+  1. Click "choose file" to select media-exchange-on-aws.yaml from media-exchange-base/deployment/ folder.
   1. Click next
-  1. Enter a name of the stack eg. mediaexchange-core-prod.
+  1. Enter a name of the stack eg. mediaexchange-poc.
   1. Enter the name of the bucket where CloudFormation templates were copied.
   1. Click next
   1. Accept the capabilities and transforms by checking the boxes and click on create stack.